jessicaldale/manager-readme/README.md

 1. Start with why - providing context and vision
 2. Manage and develop well-functioning design teams
-3. Create safe spaces and provide support for designers to develop and growth
+3. Create safe spaces and provide support for you to develop and growth
 4. Refine or define processes that ensure the success of our team's work
-5. Hire, train and retain world-class talent
+5. Hire, train and retain excellent people
+6. Be an advocate for design and build bridges between us and other teams

 I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the company.